Consumer Medicine Information

 As CUROSURF will be given to your baby in a hospital by a suitably trained doctor, the chance of your baby getting an overdosage is very small.
 However, should this happen, your baby’s doctor will know what to do.

 CUROSURF should be stored in the pharmacy or on the ward.
-The suspension should be kept in a refrigerator at 2 ºC to 8 ºC, protected from light.
+The suspension should be kept in a refrigerator at 2 ºC to 8 ºC, in the original package for protection from light.
 Do not shake the suspension.

 Unopened vials can be warmed to room temperature up to 24 hours before use.
 CUROSURF should not be warmed to room temperature and returned to the refrigerator more than once.
 Vials are for a single use only.